charlesfleche/charlesfleche.net/content/article/2025-08-30-building-usd-on-debian/en.md

 Is something not explained well enough ?
 Is there an ambiguity somewhere ?
 Am I grammatically challenged in English ?
 Please [drop me a message](mailto:charles.fleche@free.fr) or even better, submit a [pull request](https://github.com/charlesfleche/charlesfleche.net/edit/master/content/article/2025-08-30-building-usd-on-debian/en.md).

+# Why not running the OpenUSD's build script ?

+OpenUSD is usually built from a [python script](https://github.com/PixarAnimationStudios/OpenUSD/blob/dev/build_scripts/build_usd.py) that takes care of downloading and compiling the required dependencies.
+At the time of writing this guide, although building OpenUSD is fine with it, it then fails at runtime because of invalid TBB binary symbols.
+I assume that there is a confusion somewhere between system's TBB and build time TBB.
+We'll make sure that the problem does not happen by having a single TBB: the Debian's one.

 # Install system dependencies